robgraves/crapsgame/README.md

 DONE!
 01/03/2023 - Field Bets

-- Place Bets/Buy Bets/Lay Bets
+DONE!
+01/07/2023 - Place Bets/Buy Bets/Lay Bets

 - Hardway Bets/Any Craps/Any Seven

-- Any other bets or features I might want to add
+- Any other bets or features I might want to add:
 - Big 6 and Big 8
 - C&E Bet (Craps and Eleven)
 - World Bet (C&E plus any seven)